Can Children Express Preference in Vermont Custody Proceedings?

 Overview of Custody Decisions in Vermont

-When Will the Court Consider a Child's Preference?
+When Will a Judge Consider a Child's Preference?

 When a child has reached the age of 14 in Vermont, the child can choose his or her guardian, subject to the court's approval.
 Children who are younger than 14 don't have the right to select the parent who they would like to have custody.
 Vermont lawmakers believe that children of tender years can be harmed more than helped by asking them to choose between their parents.
 Older children, however, are more likely to make a mature decision about what's in their best interest.